Create and use node pools with labels and taints

 Step 2.
 Deploy pods using labels

-In this step, you will set up pods to be scheduled only on nodes in the node pool that match the specified labels.
+In this step, you will configure pods to be scheduled only on nodes of the node pool based on labels.

 -

-Write and deploy a YAML file that defines the pods, specifying a NodeSelector to schedule the pod to nodes with the
+Write and deploy a YAML file defining the pod.
+This file includes the pod configuration and a NodeSelector setting that ensures the pod will be deployed only on nodes with the

 label=true